 The standard orthographic projection of views shows how the object looks from the top, bottom, front, back, right, or left.
 These views are positioned relative to each other on the drawing sheet.
 Adding all orthographic views to the drawing is not necessary.
 You should have as many views as are sufficient to fully and clearly convey all the information.
 This might also mean using additional views to show further details.
 Additional views can include section views, break views, crop views, etc.

 Importance of Engineering Drawing

 You may think that engineering drawing is a repetitive and boring process.
-But overlooking it can cause more harm than good.
-Putting less effort into it may save time while creating them, but this might case issues downstream like the following:
+However, overlooking it can cause more harm than good.
+Putting less effort into it may save time while creating them, but this might cause issues downstream like the following: